wasyl078/Machine-Lerning/README.md

 LRWOV is Linear Regression With One Variable - my implementation of this problem.
 I have written this code as clearly as it was possible to check out.

+PRWOV is Polynomial Regression With One Variable.
+I used Gradient Descent Method, it is not the fastes way to solve such equations, but it is anotherm example how You can suit your parameters to given data samples.

 MNK is Polynomial Regression With One Variable (without and also with regularization) - this is some kind of test: how will algorithm behave if we will remove 2 of 10 alements from the data set.
+Here I have used Noramal Equation.

 ## Technologies
 For this moment I focus on creating all code in jupyter notebooks (Python 3.7) with numpy and matplotlib libraries.
 Some comments inside are written by using LaTeX.